paragkapoorcs/pk1/automation/02_Create_CDF_Instance/readme.md

 **Step 1**

-Login to cloud console page and create/validate the project ID and Access.
+Login to cloud console page.
+Create/validate the project ID and access.

 **Step 2**

-Validate the access in IAM to execute the creation of resources from terraform , Namely service account will execute the task.
+Validate the access in IAM to execute the creation of resources from terraform, namely service account will execute the task.

 **Step 3**

-Create CDF instance using Terraform
+Create CDF instance using Terraform.

 **Step 4**